 Outreach and Entrepreneurship

-The Centre for Exciton science actively supports a wide range of educational and community activities in the STEM discipline space with a strong focus on teaching the community about the nature of light, photosynthesis and solar energy as important, sustainable and renewable resources.
+The ARC Centre for Excellence in Exciton Science actively supports a wide range of educational and community activities in the STEM discipline space with a strong focus on teaching the community about the nature of light, photosynthesis and solar energy as important, sustainable and renewable resources.

 Renewable Energy Education Programs

 The Centre continues to work with a wide range of science based Outreach groups including:

 - Science by Doing